edricantoine/PassManager/README.md

 ## User Stories

-- As a user, I want to be able to add multiple enties consisting of a label, username, and password to the password manager.
+- As a user, I want to be able to add multiple entries consisting of a label, username, and password to the password manager.
 - As a user, I want to be able to modify specific entries by changing their username, password, and category, and be able to remove them from the list.